NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 NIHON KOHDEN's attempt to make digital modular monitors was a failure, one that was unfortunately disastrous.

-It was a major product development failure not only adding to the financial woes but propelled the ongoing crisis into a dire despair.
-The failure turned disastrous as it led NIHON KOHDEN to initiate an all-out effort to hide the incompetence to make digital modular monitors, and also took the risk to export new type biphasic defibrillators before the design was found clinically sound for use, and long before it was approved for domestic use in Japan.
+The failure turned disastrous as it led NIHON KOHDEN to initiate an all-out effort to hide the incompetence to make digital modular monitors, and also took the risk to export new type biphasic defibrillators three years ahead of official approval for domestic use in Japan.

 The first NIHON KOHDEN digital modular monitor launched in August 1998